lllaa221/learngit/readme.txt

 Git is version control system.
-Git is a free software.
+Git is a free software.YES!
 hahaha
 LosAngles is cool!
 Git is a distributed version control sys.